In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-We can now experiment with the multi-selection commands available.
+We can now experiment with the available multiple selection commands.

-If you click the Cut button (top-left button of the highlighted group in the image above), all three elements will disappear: they have been deleted and copied to the Windows Clipboard.
+When you click the Cut button (top-left button of the highlighted group in the image above), all three elements are hidden: they have been deleted and copied to the Windows Clipboard.